MaxterDuck/Modulo-3-/Semana 3/Entrenamiento M3S3/README.md

 📚 MAIN MENU
 1. View products

 2. Add product

 3. Update product

 4. Delete product

 0. Exit

 💡 Tips

 Do not upload node_modules/ to GitHub.
 Add this line to your .gitignore:

-Copiar
-Editar
 node_modules/

-You can view product data directly in your browser at: http://localhost:3000/products
+You can view product data directly in your browser at:

+http://localhost:3000/products

 Whenever you manually edit db.json, save and refresh to apply changes.

-🏁 Ready to go!
-You can now manage products from the terminal or your browser.
-Perfect for practicing JavaScript, REST APIs, and JSON Server integration.